TerryLai422/course-summarizer/README.md

 ### Purpose

-- Accepts a PDF file path.
+- Accept a PDF file path.
-- Extracts and chunks the text.
+- Extract and chunks the text.
-- Clusters document chunks using embeddings.
+- Cluster document chunks using embeddings.
-- Summarizes the clustered content using an LLM (Ollama).
+- Summarize the clustered content using an LLM (Ollama).
-- Appends each summary to a combined PDF file.
+- Append each summary to a combined PDF file.

 ### Main Components